sidecartridge/atarist-public-floppy-db/README.md

 2. Go to your forked repository and click on the "Add file" button and select "Upload files".

-3. Drag and drop the ROM image file to the file selection area.
+3. Drag and drop the Floppy image file to the file selection area.

-4. In the `Commit changes` section, simply add the name of the ROM.
+4. In the `Commit changes` section, simply add the name of the Floppy Image.
 No need for a description or any other information at this point.

 5. Select the "Create a new branch for this commit and start a pull request" option.

 6. Enter a name for the branch and click on the "Propose changes" button.

-7. On the next page, click on `compare across forks` and select the original repository as the base repository `sidecartridge/atarist-public-floppy-db` and the `main` branch at the left side, and the branch you just created as the head repository at the right side.
+7. **IMPORTANT: On the next page, click on `compare across forks` and select the original repository as the base repository `sidecartridge/atarist-public-floppy-db` and the `main` branch at the left side, and the branch you just created as the head repository at the right side.**

 8. On the next page, **edit the description in the following fields**:
     - Filename: Enter the exact filename of the Floppy image file you uploaded.
 Please match the case and extension of the file.
 Only .ST files are allowed.
     - Name: Enter the name of the Flopy Image in human readable format.
 It must be short and descriptive.
     - Description: Enter a brief description of the Floppy Image.
     - Type: Enter the type of the Floppy Image.
-It can only be `CRACKTROS`, `DEMOS`, `HOMEBREW`,  `INTROS`.
+Recommended values are `DEMOS`, `GRAPHICS`, `MUSIC`,  `GAMES`, `INTROS` and `HOMEBREW_GAMES`.
+But another descriptive type can be used.
+Uppercase, please.

 9. Click on the "Create pull request" button.